mernxl/ansible-terraform/README.md

 A demo project for deploying terraform to instances using ansible terraform module

+It provides surport for deploying to multiple environments, based on parameters passed into jenkins.

 ## Prerequisites

-- AWS account with credentials stored in `./aws/credentials`
+- AWS account with credentials stored in `./aws/credentials`.
+Pass in a profile via the `aws_creds_profile` terraform var, defaults to `ansible-terraform`.
-- Configured Basic VPC defaults in eu-north-1
+- This account must contain all defualt VPC configurations like defualt security group, subnets etc. Pass in the region in as `aws_region` terraform var.

 ## Steps to Setup Environments